-60 JMP, On Protracted Peoples War as a Universal Development of Revolutionary Theory.
-61Lenin, What is To Be Done?, Chapter III, "Trade-Unionist Politics And Social-Democratic Politics"
+JMP, On Protracted Peoples War as a Universal Development of Revolutionary Theory.

+Lenin, What is To Be Done?, Chapter III, "Trade-Unionist Politics And Social-Democratic Politics"

-While JMP is perfectly fine with such dogmatism, it does present him with a few problems: If PPW is just an abstract generality which is applicable to all successful revolutions ever, then why harp on about it?
+revolutions ever, then why harp on about it?
 And doesn't this claim negate the contribution of Mao and the CCP to revolutionary theory and practice?
 But JMP is aware, at least in some sense, that he would be revealed as the petty-bourgeois philistine that he is if he totally disregarded the contributions of Mao and others to revolutionary theory and practice.